The Arcitura Education Patterns, Mechanisms and Metrics Master Catalog

 - AI Specialist

 The pattern, mechanism and metric descriptions were developed for official Arcitura courses associated with these certification programs.
 Some of the pattern profiles on this site are summarized versions of more detailed pattern descriptions provided in the courses.
-New content and enhancements are being added to this site on a regular basis.
-Please report any problems or errors to email@example.com.
+This site is an on-going work in progress, as new content and enhancements are being added on a regular basis.
+Please report any problems or errors to firstname.lastname@example.org.

 What is a Design Pattern?